avelino/liquidluck/docs/start.rst

 Write more
 ------------

-Write more posts to test for yourself.
+You can test more posts yourself.

 .. _markup: